Most investors have a very simple business strategy:

 Sounds like a no-brainer, right?

-Obviously this is the ideal outcome that every real estate investor is striving for, but how exactly are YOU planning to do this?
+Obviously, this is the ideal outcome every real estate investor is looking for, but how exactly are YOU planning to do this?
 After all, it's easier said than done.

 When most people are on a mission to sell a property, they'll start out with things like:

 - Calling a real estate agent to list it for sale